The concept behind extreme fasting (or eating one meal a day) is that your body is constantly burning fat rather than taking in calories

 What are the disadvantages of the OMAD diet?

 Despite its advantages, the OMAD diet is more dangerous than it sounds.
 Side effects include extreme hunger, fatigue, lack of focus, and binge eating.
-Aside from this, you also miss out on the important nutrients your body needs especially if you end up binge eating junk food during that hour.
-It’s also been linked to long term obesity, digestive pressure and increases your cholesterol levels.
+Aside from this, you also miss out on important nutrients your body needs especially if you end up binge eating junk food during that hour.
+It’s also been linked to long term obesity, digestive pressure, and increased cholesterol levels.

 Should you try the OMAD diet?

-The OMAD diet is not the healthiest program for your body.
+The OMAD diet is not the healthiest program for your body and isn’t recommended by experts.
 Diets should never be detrimental to your health, especially if the disadvantages are far greater than the benefits.
-You might be better off following an intermittent fasting program to get more nutrients and add more exercises to your routine
+You might be better off incorporating intermittent fasting (provided you consult a doctor) to ensure you get necessary nutrients and adding an exercise program to your routine.